If you haven’t heard the term, it is currently the most destructive type of computer virus on the planet.

 Some people feel confident that they are safe because they use Dropbox, but Dropbox works by storing a copy of all your files in a local folder and then uploading them to the Dropbox cloud, so they are affected as well!

 So, what should i use?

 A Cloud Backup is the only truly safe way to protect yourself, as it isn’t connected locally to your machine.
-But you need to make sure it is configured properly.
+You need to make sure it’s configured properly.

 Some Cloud Backup services run on a continuous basis.
-This is good if your machine suddenly fails, as you have the most recent copy of your files, but it also means that any ransomware infection is immediately copied to your cloud backup, and overwrites the clean files that were stored there!
+This is good if your machine suddenly fails.
+As you have the most recent copy of your files.
+This means that any ransomware infection is immediately copied to your cloud backup, and overwrites the clean files that were stored there!

 Our Cloud Backup Service is fully customizable to your requirements.
 Typically our customers keep the original version of a file plus two copies, or 7 days worth of file versions.
 That way, if the infection hits, and you don’t notice until after a backup has happened, there is still a way to restore a clean copy of the affected files.

 Every customer’s situation is different though.
-We can help guide you through the process of making sure that your data is protected, in the event that you or your organization contract the ransomware virus.
+We will guide you through the process of making sure that your data is protected, in the event that you or your organization contract the ransomware virus.